Sam Yoon: Elections

+Ordinances and policies

+In 2007, Yoon introduced a resolution which would have ordered a study relate to a housing project in the city that was in peril of losing federal funding.
+In 2008, co-sponsored a resolution to order a review of the city's dog ownership laws.
+That same year, Yoon championed plans to study the use of snow-melting machines and "illuminated sidewalks”.

-In his first term, he was praised for his efforts to secure $5 million in funding for programs to prevent youth violence.
+In his first term, Yoon was praised for his efforts to secure $5 million in funding for programs to prevent youth violence.
 As a result of Yoon's efforts, hundreds of students rallied in the City Council Chambers during the 2006 budget hearing in support of the funding increases.
 When the measure was rejected and the students were expelled from the Chambers, Yoon voted against the budget.
 He also voted in favor of a salary increase for government employees, which he said would make positions more desirable for qualified candidates.
 The increase, which passed, included raising City Councilors' salaries from $75,000 to $87,500.
 Critics alleged that he did not regularly attend Wednesday Council meetings.

-Yoon was re-elected in November 2007, after receiving endorsements from many prominent Massachusetts politicians including Governor Deval Patrick and four other City Councilors, including Felix D. Arroyo and Chuck Turner.

-Yoon chose not to run for re-election in 2009 in order to run for Mayor of Boston.